AwalaApp/network-website/couriers.md

 # Keep yourself and those around you connected

-When the Internet is unavailable, restore connectivity around you by becoming a Awala courier.
+When the Internet is unavailable, restore connectivity around you by becoming an Awala courier.
 Do it for profit, the greater good or both.
 The only equipment you need is a phone, a tablet or a computer.

 Your job is to _relay_ data between Awala users' devices and the Internet during an Internet blackout.
 You'd have a route, and at each stop you'd deliver and collect data.
 When you stop at a location with no access to the Internet, you'd be able to exchange data with people around you by having them connect to your device.
 When you stop at a location with access to the Internet, you'd send all the data you collected and you'd then collect new data that should be delivered to people on your route.